About

 All applicants must complete an online assessment, Casper, to be eligible for admission.
 Casper is an online situational judgment test that assesses numerous personal and professional characteristics.

-All applicants are required to submit written personal statements as a supplemental item to their application.
+All applicants are required to submit a written personal statement as a supplemental item to their application.

 Reference checks